 The other day I communed with one woman.
 The disease that struck her is terrible.
 And she can not get out of it: one will cure, the other will catch.
 She can not sit down, and she can not eat, so her food is given in a liquid form.
 Every time I come to such people, I am horrified at the way with which hatred and cruelty the devil is trying to destroy a man, how he is trying to wipe him from the face of the earth with all his strength.

 And how many suffered the sufferings of Christ: and flight to Egypt, and wanderings, and infidelity of people, and disease, and deprivation.
-But, as the apostle Paul wrote, the power of God in Christ this infirmity (Cor 2 12: 9).
+But, as the Apostle Paul wrote, the power of God in this Christ's infirmity was accomplished (2 Cor 12: 9).
 The Lord Himself passed all the horror and pain of human life up to the terrible, painful death on the Cross.
 And this reveals the main hope of every Christian, after all, according to the words of the Apostle Paul, Christ endured, being tempted, he can also help the tempted (Heb.
 2: 18).
 We firmly know that the Lord not only showed us how to endure temptations, but more than that - He Himself will always be with us, helping to endure all trials with dignity.

-Therefore, for a Christian it is not so important that it is induced temptation by the devil - in this sense, and if a person apologizes phrase "the devil has beguiled" does not work.
+Therefore, it is not so important for a Christian that the temptation is directed against him by the devil - in this sense, and the alleged phrase "the devil beggar" does not work.
 If he is with Christ, if He is ready to walk His way, then every skill goes to him for good.
 Inside temptation, a person concentrates, straightens up, takes on a new look at the world around him.

 - It turns out, without temptations, human life is unthinkable?
 Are they inevitable?

 - Yes.
-St. Isaac the Syrian writes directly about this: "Out of temptation does not appear to the Providence of God, it is impossible to acquire boldness before God, it is impossible to learn the wisdom of the Spirit, there is also the possibility that God's love has established itself in your soul."
+Rev. Isaac the Syrian writes: "Outside of temptations, God's Providence is not seen, it is impossible to acquire boldness before God, it is impossible to learn the wisdom of the Spirit, nor is there any possibility that Divine love will be established in your soul."
 Without temptation, it is impossible to achieve a special inner silence, concentration.